tm-LBenson/AWS-Slides/_posts/2024-1-5-section-16-lesson-23.md

 ### Understanding Billing Alarms in CloudWatch

-Billing alarms in CloudWatch provide a basic method to monitor AWS expenses and can be crucial for managing costs effectively.
+Billing alarms in CloudWatch provide a basic method to monitor AWS expenses and can be important for managing costs effectively.
 Here are the key points to understand for the exam:

 <!-- pagebreak -->